London neighbourhoods

 Museums and galleries:

 - The British Museum and their Lates.
 Book free tickets in advance.
+For audio guide consider their app (not free) or free Rick Steves audio guide app.

 - Sir John Soane’s Museum - the house of one of the greatest English architects; expect antiquities, sculptures, paintings and curiosities.